-It’s so important to know your plant.
+It’s so important to know your houseplant.
 What kind is it?
-What temperate does it like?
+What temperature does it like?
 How often does it need to be watered?
 Does it like direct sunlight?
 These are a few important questions that you need to find the answers to if you want your plant to thrive.
-All plant are not the same and requires a different kind of attention.
+All houseplants are not the same and requires a different kind of attention.
 For instance, the fiddle leaf plant is very popular, but is very high maintenance!
 It LOVES sunlight and needs to be right by a window where it’s streaming in.
 It also needs to be watered once a week and doesn’t like cold water or cold weather.
 If it’s in the sunroom over the colder months it may not survive.
 Or if you forget that you’ve put it on your front porch overnight.
 Again, it probably won’t survive.
 I found that my fiddle leaf did the best when I watered it once a week in my shower.
 I would let the warm water drizzle down and saturate the soil.
-All Plants are different and knowing as much about it before you buy it is essential.
+All plants are different and knowing as much about it before you buy is essential.

 You guessed it, you have to water your plant.
 Who knew?!
 It’s an obvious trick but you’d be surprised that this is the number one reason why houseplants die.
 I find that picking one day every week where I water my plants helps me to remember to water them.
 Use #waterwednesday or #thirstthursday to help you remember to water them.
 I also use a cute watering can that I store on my built-in bookshelf as decor.
 It works as a visual reminder to water my plants!